 Atlanta’s largest urology practice honored for excellence in pediatric healthcare

-“This makes Georgia Urology Pediatrics the only top-ranked private practice in the country,” says Dr. Andrew Kirsch, a practicing pediatric urologist and Georgia Urology’s medical director.
-“We are very proud of this distinction, the volume of surgery we perform, and the quality of care we give.”
+“This honor continues to make Georgia Urology Pediatrics the only top-ranked private practice in the country,” says Dr. Andrew Kirsch, a practicing pediatric urologist and Georgia Urology’s medical director.
+“Our team of pediatric urologists will continue to strengthen our commitment to providing the best care to children in Georgia, the Southeast, and around the U.S.”

 To achieve its ranking, Georgia Urology Pediatrics gained high marks in an array of specific subcategories, from surgical volume to innovation and technology.
 In fact, the practice has a top score in magnetic resonance urography (MRU), a procedure advanced by the Georgia Urology Pediatrics team and radiologists at CHOA.
 This radiation-free exam utilizes magnetic waves to create detailed pictures of the kidneys, ureters, and bladder.